-The following providers have so far been approved by HBRC to develop Farm Plans.
-They have demonstrated to HBRC that they can meet the necessary requirements and receive training from HBRC to ensure our standards continue to be met.
+The following providers have so far been approved by the Regional Council to develop Farm Plans.
+They have demonstrated to the Regional Council that they can meet the necessary requirements and receive training from the Regional Council to ensure our standards continue to be met.
 Each provider comes from a different background and you can chose who best suits your needs

 |Beef and Lamb||Mark Harrisfirstname.lastname@example.org